 We should all have Charley as a tour guide.

 You may remember the erstwhile columnist for the Richmond Times-Dispatch.
 We at the paper liked him, learned from him, looked up to him.
 But it wasn’t just co-workers and Richmonders.
-Syndicated columns brought him fans around the country, a number that jumped quantumly with his 18 years on PBS’ Washington Week in Review.
-Circle around quantumly, with a line out to: Not a word?
-Should be
+Syndicated columns brought him fans around the country, a number that jumped quantumly (not a word?
+Should be.) with his 18 years on PBS’ Washington Week in Review.

 He talked last among four journalists on that program, the only one who seemed to be trying to impress us with how little he knew, rather than how much, which, of course, had quite the opposite effect.
 The New York Times’ John Corry described Charley’s Washington Week role thusly: “When he is not sitting in one of Mr. Duke’s chairs, one supposes he perches on a cracker barrel.
 Abetted by his colleagues, he comes close to being a raconteur.”
 He was indeed must-watch TV.
 (His Kentucky drawl – no doubt moderated by time done at Washington & Lee University, the Columbia School of Journalism and the cities of Richmond and Washington – also can be heard both as an onscreen commentator and off-screen voice of Sam R. Watkins in Ken Burns’ The Civil War.)

-Charley died in 2010 at age 84.
+Charley (no, I never knew why he spelled Charlie that way) died in 2010 at age 84.
 People remembered his generosity.
-Circle around Charley, with a line out to: No, I never knew why he spelled Charlie that way He had eagerly written a glowing cover blurb for a book of my columns in the 1990s.
+He had eagerly written a glowing cover blurb for a book of my columns in the 1990s.
 When I later bought an old book of his columns at the city library, I asked for his signature.
-He responded with a tribute so glowing that modesty forbids me from quoting it here.
-Circle around modesty forbids me, with a line out to: I will, however, blow it up to poster size for my wall
+He responded with a tribute so glowing that modesty forbids me from quoting it here (I will, however, blow it up to poster size for my wall).

 Books that document campaigns are a dime a dozen.
 But Charley’s lean, conversational writing told the human side.